okyprasetyanr/flutter_posBLOC/README.md

 ## About Project

+⚠️ **Note:** This project is currently **under active development**.
+Some features might change, and new components are still being added.

 ### Core Components

 This project is built using a clean and modular architecture.
 It combines reactive state management, multiple storage solutions, and specialized tools to handle background tasks, charts, and hardware printing.